Hrishikesh-K/tejal/content/about.md

   }, {
     "company": "Ayaan Productions & The Sky Alliance", "features": [
-      "Worked as a creative head.",
-      "Created posters, flyers, billboards, logos, layouts, ticket designs, standees for the event.", "Created concept/artwork for the above mentioned.",
+      "Built a creative team for the project.", "Responsible for posters, flyers, billboards, logos, layouts, ticket designs, standees for the event.", "Managed concept/artwork for the above mentioned.",
-      "Knowledge of print production and the ability to fix a file so that, it will be print ready.", "Skills used: Ideation, Leadership, Photoshop, Illustrator, InDesign.", "Consulted with clients to develop and work according to the plan."
+      "Implemented project management tools, including print work.", "Knowledge of print production and the ability to fix a file.", "Skills used: Ideation, Visualization, Leadership, Photoshop, Illustrator, InDesign.", "Consulted with clients to develop and work according to the plan."
     ],
-    "position": "Freelance Graphic Designer"
+    "position": "Project Art Director"
   }]
 }